FabrizioDeSantis/NeSyPPM-Compliance/README.md

-# Two-Stage LTN w/ Rule Pruning
+# Compliance-Aware Predictive Process Monitoring: A Neuro-Symbolic Approach

 This repository contains the code for the paper:
-> **Neuro-Symbolic Learning for Predictive Process Monitoring via Two-Stage Logic Tensor Networks with Rule Pruning**
+> **Compliance-Aware Predictive Process Monitoring: A Neuro-Symbolic Approach**

 ---